-I think have a good mindset and careful to do anything are most important to me because if you do not have a good mindset maybe you have a little mistake you will be very unhappy and be scared of to have mistake but if you have a good mindset if you have a mistake you will fix it quickly and won’t have this mistake again.
+I think having a good mindset and being careful to do everything well are the most important character traits to me.

+If you do not have a good mindset, then maybe you will make some little mistakes and you will be very unhappy be scared making silly mistakes.
+But if you have a good mindset, then when you make a mistake, you will fix it quickly and won’t make that mistake again.

+Also, being careful to do everything well is really important.
+If you do things carefully, then you will not make so many mistakes.
+But if you hurry and don’t pay close enough attention, then you could make some big mistakes you will regret.

-Careful to do anything is important to if you do things careful you will not have so many mistake.
-So I think have a good mindset and careful to do anything are most important to me .
+So I think having a good mindset and doing things carefully are two most important characteristics to me .

 Why do some people struggle to do the right thing?

-I think is because maybe doing the right things is harder than doing the right thing so people want to do the easy things
+I think some people struggle to do the right thing because maybe doing the right thing is usually harder than doing the wrong thing.
+People want to do what is easiest.
+That usually means doing the wrong thing because doing the right thing might take more time and effort.
+For example…

+Note: Enoch, please write at least five more sentences explaining your opinion.
+Please give an example of a specific situation where you could choose to do either the right thing or the wrong thing.
+What are the consequences of both actions?
+Why would doing the right thing be the better choice?